noahn06/busTracker/README.md

 ### Planned Improvements

-- ☁️ Deploy the Spring Boot backend to Render.com for full production support
 - 🌦️ Integrate a weather API to display clothing recommendations based on temperature
 - 🗺️ Add support for selecting multiple routes and bus stops dynamically
 - ⏱️ Improve refresh logic with smarter polling and error handling